korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 We created a Dog with a default constructor(no arguments passed), so nothing got set on this class, but you can see Dog has inherited all-Animals attributes on that last line.
-The values have the default values for their type, because we didn't create a way to pass any data to these fields on Dog.
+The values have the default values for their type because we didn't create a way to pass any data to these fields on Dog.
 So far, all we've done with Dog is extend Animal.
-Next, let's change our default constructor in Dog, and this time, when we call "super()", we'll pass values to Animal's three parameter constructors.
+Next, let's change our default constructor in Dog, and this time, when we call "super()", we'll pass values to Animal's three-parameter constructors.
 We'll pass the type of dog, which here we'll call it a mutt, then the size, big, and 50 for the weight.

 ```java